storybookjs/marko/docs/api/addons.md

 ---

 Addons extend Storybook with features and integrations that are not built into the core.
 Most Storybook features are implemented as addons.
 For instance: documentation, accessibility testing, interactive controls, and design previews.
-Storybook’s addon API makes it easy for you to configure and customize Storybook in new ways.
+The addon API makes it easy for you to configure and customize Storybook in new ways.
 There are countless addons made by the community that unlock time-saving workflows.
 What addons can do:

 - [Add a panel to Storybook (like Action Logger).](../essentials/actions)
 - [Add a tool to Storybook’s toolbar (like zoom or grid).](../essentials/toolbars-and-globals)